Are you looking for kid friendly vineyards on Long Island? Whether you’re local or visiting, don’t miss our world class North Fork wine country?

 What should you sip at Osprey’s Dominion?

 Osprey’s Dominion is the only vineyard on Long Island to grow and produce Carmenere, a dry, French wine.
 I personally love their unwooded Chardonnay and their rosé.
-You can usually get a case of last year’s rosé vintage for $100 at the start of the season!
+You can sometimes get a case of last year’s rosé vintage for $100 at the start of the season!

 - Osprey’s Dominion is located at 44075 Main Rd, Peconic, NY 11958